 Lakeland Electric offers net metering to residential customers who install photovoltaic (PV) systems up to 10 killowats (kW) and to commercial customers who install PV systems up to 500 kW.

 What is Interconnection of a PV system?
 PV interconnection occurs when a solar-powered generating system is installed on the customer side of the utility meter and operates alongside the utility's electrical service to the property.
 The energy produced by this generator is primarily intended to offset part or all of a customer's annual electricity requirements.

 Lakeland Electric customers who wish to participate in the Lakeland Electric Net Metering Program must be informed of the following:

 - A list of standards has been approved by nationally-recognized professional organizations that address the design, installation, and operation of solar PV systems.
 It is the customer's responsibility to ensure compliance with such standards.

 - These standards and utility terms for interconnection and net metering are specified in two separate documents titled:

-(a) "Agreement for parallel connection of a small sized photo-voltaic generator with the City of Lakeland's Electric Distribution System."
-Residential Customers
+"Agreement for parallel connection of a Photovoltaic Generator and/or an Energy Storage System (PV-ESS) up to 2MW with the City of Lakeland's Electric Distribution System" Solar LE PV Agreement_ALL TIERS

-Any customer, whether residential or commercial, who wishes to participate in the program is required to review, sign and abide by the requirements of one of these agreements.
+Any customer, who wishes to participate in the program is required to review, sign, and abide by the requirements of one of these agreements.